rafaelfcads/result-tools/README.md

   ```

-- **`chain(fn)`** should be used to execute async operations where the arguments are the results from the last operation, generating a new result.
+- **`chain(fn)`** Used to execute async operations where the arguments are the results from the last operation, generating a new result.

   ###### error case: